- Faculty and Research

 Founder, Chairman, and CEO, Vista Equity Partners, Texas

-Robert F. Smith, a ‘94 graduate of Columbia Business School (CBS) and member of the School’s Board of Overseers, is the Founder, Chairman and CEO of Vista Equity Partners.
+Robert F. Smith, a ‘94 graduate of Columbia Business School (CBS) and member of the School’s Board, is the Founder, Chairman and CEO of Vista Equity Partners.
 Smith made headlines around the world as the debt-liberating commencement speaker for the Morehouse College Class of 2019.
 When he began attending CBS, Smith had enrolled in the School’s joint JD/MBA program, but after connecting with industry leaders through conversations and interviews, he grew an interest in investment strategy.
 Smith went on to earn his MBA with honors and was elected as his class’s commencement speaker.
 His concentration was in Finance and Marketing.

 In 2017, he gave back to Columbia with a $15 million gift to complete the School’s $500 million fundraising goal for its move to Manhattanville.
 Smith emphasized the opportunity for CBS to “expand its reach and, through that reach, expand the number of people and types of people who will benefit from a Columbia education.”
 He described the impact of this gift by saying, “It is a good time to be part of this transition, because Manhattanville will stand the test of time; it will be viewed as one of the major expansion points of this great institution.”
 Recognized for his industry leadership and commitment to the community, the university awarded Smith the 2017 Distinguished Leadership in Business Award.
 He was also the recipient of the Columbia BBSA Distinguished Alumni Award.